greyorange/mnesia_migrate/README.md

 # Usage

-* Add contents ofpriv/sys.config to your application's sys.config or use this config in your release.
+* Add contents of priv/sys.config to your application's sys.config or use this config in your release.
 * Create a necessary directory based on priv/sys.config

 #License

-GNU LGPL v3
+MIT License